How to Install Arch Linux

 Introduction

-Arch Linux is currently one of the most popular Linux distributions, thanks to its versatility and minimal system requirements.
+Arch Linux is one of the most popular Linux distributions due to its versatility and low system requirements.
+It features a rolling release model, ensuring that users always have access to the latest Linux kernel and software updates.

 This article is a step-by-step guide on how to install and configure Arch Linux on your computer.